datawire/reference-infrastructure-fabric/README.md

 3. Limited operations experience or budget and wants to "get going quickly" but with a reasonably architected foundation that will not cause major headaches two weeks down the road because the foundation "was just a toy".

-If all the above criteria match then this project is for you and you should keep reading!
+If all the above criteria match then this project is for you and you should keep reading because this guide will help you get setup with a production-quality Kubernetes cluster on AWS in about 10 to 15 minutes!

 ## What do you mean by "simple modern web application"?